railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

    :scale: 75
    :align: center

-   *Plan of construction of a cabinet*
+   *Plan of Construction of a Cabinet*

-The cabinet is assembled from raw materials and intermediate assemblies:
+The cabinet is assembled from raw materials and intermediate assemblies.
+The Image Code refers to the picture, the Product Reference is the corresponding code in OpenERP.

 .. table:: Product Definitions before defining Bills of Materials (already defined)